-Chester Springs dentist, Dr. Jason Petkevis, offers dental bridges as a replacement option for missing teeth.
+Dr. Jason Petkevis, offers dental bridges as a replacement option for missing teeth.
 There are several types of dental bridges at Dental Distinction.
-Dr. Petkevis will help you make the best decision for your long term goals and dental health with a thorough dental exam.
+Dr. Petkevis will help you make the best decision for your long-term goals and dental health with a thorough dental exam.
 We will only recommend the most effective treatments for your specific oral health needs.

 Dental Bridges in Chester Springs, PA

 Essentially, a dental bridge is a restoration where a series of dental crowns are connected together to fill in the gap a lost tooth has left behind.
 This restoration can effectively fill in the gap that a lost tooth has left behind.
-A dental bridge may be used to replace one or more missing teeth.
+You can use a dental bridge to replace one or more missing teeth.
 It can either be removable, fixed, or supported with dental implants.

 Types of Dental Bridges

-- Fixed Dental Bridge – In this type of restoration, a prosthetic tooth is connected to two dental crowns that cover the teeth on either side of the missing tooth.
-This restoration affects the two teeth that are next to the gap.
-The teeth will be prepared by filing them down to fit dental crowns over them, no matter if they are healthy or not.
+- Fixed Dental Bridge – Your dentist will connect a prosthetic tooth to two dental crowns that cover the teeth on either side of the missing tooth.
+It affects the two teeth that are next to the gap.
+Your dentist will need to prepare these teeth by filing them down to fit dental crowns over them.

-- Dental Implant-supported Bridge – Another option is to have a fixed dental bridge secured by dental implants instead of dental crowns.
+- Dental Implant Supported Bridge – Another option is to have a fixed dental bridge secured by dental implants instead of dental crowns.
 Dental implants are self-supporting.
-They eliminate the need to degrade neighboring teeth, as is the case with a traditional bridge supported by dental crowns.
+They eliminate the need to degrade neighboring teeth like traditional fixed dental bridges.